lokka30/lokka30/README.md

 # Hi!

-I'm Lachlan, an Australian Cyber Security student.
-I'm passionate for the vast world of Computer Science.
-In my spare time, I create and contribute to [freedom-respecting software][6] in the Minecraft and Ace of Spades communities.
+I'm Lachlan, a Cyber Security student from Western Australia 🇦🇺.
+I'm passionate for computer science, spending my free time creating and contributing to [libre software][6] and tinkering with my homelab.

-Current Languages: Java • Python • Kotlin • SQL (ANSI, MySQL, T-SQL) • C++ • Bash

-Upcoming Languages: C • C# • JavaScript & TypeScript • PHP
+I write projects in Java, Python, Kotlin, SQL, Bash, C++, HTML, CSS, and JavaScript.
+Aside from working on improving my ability in those languages, I also hope to explore TypeScript, C#, C, and PHP in the near future.
+There's never enough tools in your toolbox!

 <br /><br />

-## PaperMC Projects
+## Bukkit Projects

-Most of my projects are within my development organisation, [**ArcanePlugins**](https://github.com/ArcanePlugins).
-The aim of ArcanePlugins is to release and maintain high-quality freedom-respecting and gratis software for Minecraft server software such as [PaperMC][2] and [SpigotMC][3].
-Here are two of our projects which you may find useful:
+I'm the founder of [**ArcanePlugins**](https://github.com/ArcanePlugins), a community developing high-quality libre plugins for various server software.
+Most of my projects have been transferred to this organisation.
+We maintain several projects, here are two of those:

 [![LevelledMobs](https://github-readme-stats.vercel.app/api/pin/?username=lokka30&repo=levelledmobs&show_owner=true&theme=react)](https://github.com/lokka30/levelledmobs)